 Moh's Hardness Scale

 Carla Maxine Jewellery is exclusively represented by Courtesy of the Artist in the Strand Arcade in Sydney, Australia.
-Courtesy of the Artist has the most incredible collection of Australian gemstones in their Vault, and this includes one of the most extensive collections of Australian Sapphires.
-As part of Rare Earth: Australian Made, each year, the seven Courtesy of the Artist Custom Artists create some new designs featuring these exquisite gemstones.
-These Sapphires are also available for any custom commissions by one of the seven Custom artists.
+Courtesy of the Artist has the most incredible collection of Australian gemstones in their Rare Earth: Australian Made vault, and this includes one of the most extensive collections of Australian Sapphires.
+As part of Rare Earth: Australian Made the exhibition, each year, the seven Courtesy of the Artist Custom Artists create some new designs featuring these exquisite gemstones.
+These Sapphires are also available for any custom commissions by one of the seven resident artists.
 You can read more on their collection and about Courtesy of the Artist Custom here.